A Complete Guide to Winterizing Your HVAC System

 It is also important that the copper refrigerant lines that run from the AC unit into the home are fully insulated.
 Insulating the lines is important as, otherwise, condensation can form and potentially cause the lines to freeze.
 Insulation also protects the lines from damage and corrosion caused by the sun and general weathering.
 If the insulation around the lines is starting to degrade, you should have a technician re-insulate them when they’re cleaning and winterizing your AC unit.

-Clear Away Snow and Ice
+Clear Away Snow & Ice

 It’s also a good idea to continually clear snow and ice from around your AC unit throughout the winter.
 If lots of snow drifts up around the unit, it will block the airflow and increase the chances of the components getting rusty.
 Clearing snow and ice is especially important if you have a heat pump that you use for heating during the winter.
-If you don’t clear a path all the way around your heat pump, there’s a high chance it will freeze up and need to defrost much more often.
+If you don’t clear a path around your heat pump, there’s a high chance it will freeze up and need to defrost much more often.

-Schedule a Heating Tune-Up
+Schedule a Heating Tune Up

 Winterizing your AC system is important, but you should also have a heating tune-up performed at the same time to ensure your heating system is ready to go when winter arrives.
 A tune-up or maintenance service involves inspecting the entire heating system to make sure it doesn’t need any repairs and will work safely.
 Two of the most important things when inspecting a gas furnace are making sure the heat exchanger isn’t cracked and checking that the exhaust flue isn’t clogged so that the combustion fumes are vented outside properly.
 If the furnace isn’t venting properly or the heat exchanger is cracked, it could lead to carbon monoxide escaping and leaking out into the home.